Everything You Need to Know About the Markle Family Drama Ahead of the Royal Wedding

-The days leading up to Meghan Markle’s royal wedding should be filled with last minute details for the big day, instead, she’s dealing with unexpected family drama.
+The days leading up to Meghan Markle’s royal wedding should be filled with last minute details for the big day, instead, she had to deal with unexpected family drama.
 First, her father, Thomas Markle, was set to walk her down the aisle.
 Then, he decided not to attend the wedding after his arrangement with a paparazzi to stage several photoshoots ahead of the big day was revealed.
 The next day, he said that he would attend the wedding — only if doctors signed off on him traveling after he reportedly suffered a heart attack.
+Two days before the wedding, Meghan confirmed in an official statement that her father would not walk her down the aisle due to health problems.

 And that’s not even beginning to mention the drama that’s been stirred up in the past year by Meghan’s half-siblings and cousins — all of whom are not invited to the big day itself.
 Here’s a breakdown of everything you need to know about the Markle family, and who you can expect to see at St. George’s Chapel on Saturday.